 Work placement opportunities|International students can apply

 Contemporary society is becoming ever more complex and the need to understand how it works is increasingly important.
-Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships both within and between societies.
+Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships, both within and between societies.
 Accordingly, sociology is now commonly regarded as an essential discipline for understanding the development of all modern societies.
 The Sociology degree at Liverpool Hope will help you to think critically and constructively about the key questions relating to modern society.

 Our sociology degree is based around a core that provides inputs from social theory and from the comparison of different forms of society.
-The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society nationally and globally and studying the theories and methods that help to explain and understand these issues.
+The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society, both nationally and globally, and by studying the theories and methods that help to explain and understand these issues.
 It also examines and evaluates the methods of research which make the study of society possible.
 The degree enables you to study a range of additional topics which cover the whole spectrum of sociological inquiry.

 Staff are enthusiastic and dedicated and will help you to get the most out of your degree.
-In line with Liverpool Hope’s commitment to social justice both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing challenges received wisdom.For more details and information about this course visit:
+In line with Liverpool Hope’s commitment to social justice, both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.For more details and information about this course visit:

-Special Educational Needs (SEN) at Liverpool Hope University is an interdisciplinary subject underpinned by the work of the Centre for Culture and Disability Studies (CCDS).
-You will become a professional who is knowledgeable and skilled in this field.
-You will enter your professional life recognising the importance of compassion and understanding of your work with, and on behalf of, those who are disabled and/or identified as having a special educational need.For more details and information about this course visit:
+By completing this degree, you will have gained an awareness of global perspectives on disability studies, inclusion, education and society as well as an understanding of the role of disabled people as activists working for equality.
+This degree will enable you to develop your professional and personal confidence in advocacy and education.
+You will enter your professional life recognising the importance of criticality, compassion and understanding of your work with, and on behalf of, those who are disabled and/or identified as having a special educational need.For more details and information about this course visit: